Ad1thya-R/CV_site_Builder/README.md

 Other than that, they are able to access the various links to other pages with the many "See more" buttons.

+## Project Development

+I will briefly outline the main development steps

 ### Development of the CV site

 The CV Site was built using CSS Grid, with the inspiration for the design of the main page being that of a MacBook tab.
 I used grid as I felt that given the structure I had envisioned for my website, with the listing of multiple portfolio informations aligned.

+I also made sure to use media queries in order to make the output CV site responsive on mobile, with changes to the way the grid behaves in order to have all elements properly responsive on a smaller screen.
+This was particularly important as I was implementing this either way on my personal portfolio website at https://adithya.eu

 I then implemented a "bouncy text" animation when the user hovers over the text (inspired by https://bobangajicsm.github.io/portfolio/).
 I implmented this using CSS transform with the following parameters: